zchyde/brooklinebooksmith.com/_drafts/step-aside-disney-princess.md

 ---

-Graphic novels are BOOMING here at the 'Smith.
+Graphic novels are BOOMING here at the Booksmith.
 And not only the Children's Graphic novels either.&nbsp;

 But today Children's is our focus.